What madness do you mouth? You are but a single being, and I a world entire!

 - The Watchers, a race of Sufficiently Advanced Aliens who can manipulate cosmic energies on a level with Galactus but have sworn never to interfere.
 Somehow they have a rivalry with the Celestials, though Uatu (the Watcher normally assigned to Earth and one of the few to qualify as an actual character) specially says that the reasons for and nature of this rivalry would be impossible for humans to comprehend.

 - Numerous pantheons of largely Jerk Ass Gods.
-Most of whom are "only" natural parts of other "dimensions" or "planes" who got a kick out interfering with the development of life.
+Most of whom are "only" natural parts of the universe, other "dimensions" or "planes" who got a kick out interfering with the development of life.
 They got kicked out by the Celestials, who felt only they should do that.

 - Quasar once met Anthropomorpho, the living incarnation of the idea of having living incarnations of abstract concepts.
 Seriously.

-- The Elder Gods, who are not the same as the pantheons.
+- The Elder Gods, who are not the same as the previously described pantheons.
 They grew from seeds planted by the sentient part of Earth's biosphere to protect the emerging life.
 Most of them became corrupt and were destroyed by the Demogorge, the only one who remains near Earth, sleeping the in sun.
 The other known survivors, Set, Gaea, Oshtur, and Chthon, hide away in their own personal dimensions.

 - The Elders Of The Universe, life forms from the start of universe who can manipulate energies from the Big Bang and live until they lose the will to.
 They eventually let anyone join their club if they managed to outlive the rest of their species and their native galaxy, so not every member is this trope: The Grand Master, Runner, Champion and Collector are.
 Ego The Living Planet was allowed in, claiming to be a Single Specimen Species and then blowing out every star in his galaxy himself.